tinmancoding/tdd-mcp/README.md

 - **🛡️ Guiding against TDD violations** like implementing before writing tests
 - **🧭 Providing contextual guidance** at every step

+## ⚠️ Important Considerations

+**Token Usage Warning**
+This MCP server significantly increases token usage for LLM interactions.
+Modern LLMs like Claude Sonnet can generate complete classes and test files in a single response, but TDD-MCP deliberately constrains this to enforce disciplined development.
+Consider the trade-off between development speed and TDD discipline.

+**Not Ideal For:**
+- Large-scale refactoring or architectural changes
+- Simple CRUD operations or boilerplate code
+- When you need to generate many files quickly
+- Prototyping or exploratory development phases

 ## Quickstart Guide

 Get up and running with TDD-MCP in minutes: